 Vernon Hills IL residents enjoy stress-free holidays courtesy of precaution and planning for asthma during travel

 If you have asthma, you are probably accustomed to working with specialists like Drs.
-Askenazi, Hahn, and Patel to prevent and manage your symptoms.
+Askenazi, and Hahn to prevent and manage your symptoms.
 You can assure a stress-free vacation with the same type of planning that helps to keep your symptoms at bay each day you are at home, work, or school.

 Before you go